Jordan Barnett (basketball)

-Jordan Kahlil Barnett (born December 31, 1995) is an American basketball player for Soproni KC of the Hungarian Nemzeti Bajnokság I/A (NB1).
-He played college basketball for the Missouri Tigers and the Texas Longhorns.
+Jordan Kahlil Barnett (born December 31, 1995) is an American basketball player for JDA Dijon of the LNB Pro A. He played college basketball for the Missouri Tigers and the Texas Longhorns.

 High school career

 Barnett attended Christian Brothers College High School.
 As a junior, Barnett posted 17.1 points, 7.7 rebounds, 2.1 assists, 1.4 steals and 1.7 blocks per game.
 He averaged 20.8 points and 8.2 rebounds as a senior and led the team to the Missouri Class 5 state title.
 In Nike EYBL circuit, he played under coach Corey Tate with the St. Louis Eagles.
 Barnett scored 43 points and collected 20 rebounds in an 86–77 overtime win against Columbia-Hickman in the championship game.
 He was the 70th ranked player in his high school class according to Rivals.com.

 College career

 Barnett began his collegiate career at Texas.
 He averaged 3.3 points and 2.0 rebounds in four games as a sophomore before deciding to transfer.
 Barnett selected Missouri because he was excited to play for Kim Anderson.
 He averaged 12.2 points per game in 23 games as a junior but was unable to save Anderson's job.
 After Michael Porter Jr. was forced to miss much of the 2017–18 season, Barnett was forced to shoulder much of the scoring alongside Kassius Robertson.
 Barnett scored a career-high 28 points in a 77–75 loss to Florida on January 6, 2018.
 As a senior, Barnett averaged 13.7 points and 5.7 rebounds per game and was one of the top 3-point shooters in the SEC at 41.4 percent.
 He was arrested for a DWI on March 13, and missed the Tigers' loss to Florida State in the Round of 64 of the NCAA Tournament.